 - We scheduled it, so to speak.
 Every day, he picked one thing that he wanted to do that was just for him.
-Some days he wanted to cook together, or wrestle, or play Superheros, or color, or do a science experiment or play in the mud.
-Whatever he chose, he set a timer for 10 minutes, and we did it - no distractions, no stepping away, just 100% mom and dad focused time.
+Some days he wanted to cook together, wrestle, play Superheros, color, do a science experiment, or play in the mud.
+Whatever he chose, he set a timer for 10 minutes, and we did it - no distractions, no stepping away, just 100% mom and dad-focused time.
 When the timer was up, we could choose to move on or we could choose to continue.
 The point is, he knew that he got that 10 minutes of special Dax time each day.

 - And after we completed the activity, he placed a round, colored sticker on his chart for that day of the week, and we labeled the date and activity we did.
 After one week of charting, he said, “Mom, look at all of this time we spend together!”
 And he hugged me.
 Even though we would have likely spent that time together anyways, having a visual and concrete aid for my son was what he needed to help his brain really register this connection.

 Within three days of using these tools, I noticed a difference in my four-year-old’s demeanor.
 Within one week, there was a total shift.
 It didn’t mean that big emotions and meltdowns didn’t happen.
 Those are natural and healthy processes of brain development.
 Those, I know how to be with.